freeall/flight-mode/readme.md

 Have you ever wanted to point to your screen and tell the flight attendant that "Nono, it really is in flight mode"?

 Well, here's your chance!
-This program for Mac OS / OSX will add Flight Mode for you.
+This program for macOS / OSX will add Flight Mode for you.
 Turn off all your radio (wifi and bluetooth) devices in your computer, and lets you turn them right back on when you land.

 <p align="center">
   <img src="https://github.com/freeall/flight-mode/raw/master/screencast.gif" alt="Flight Mode in action">